EasyMapper/Productivity

 Consolidating Document Multiples

 If your content is distributed across more than one document, you can consolidate the extraction into a single mind map.
-To do this, simply select the Current mind map option (figure) in the generation dialog.
+To do this, simply use the Current mind map option (figure) in the generation dialog.
 Repeat this for each document.

 Special case: PDF files